Crispy Baked Ikan Bilis

 These crispy ikan bilis (anchovies) make a great snack on their own and can be used as a savoury topping for many Chinese dishes.
 If you can’t use them up, pulse them in an electric grinder to make ikan bilis powder which is a great seasoning powder and condiment.

-First, rinse the ikan bilis (anchovies) in a few changes of water depending on the saltiness of your ikan bilis (typically I recommend two changes of water; however, do not over-rinse or the ikan bilis may taste bland).
+First, rinse the ikan bilis (anchovies) in a few changes of water depending on the saltiness of your ikan bilis (I recommend two changes of water; do not over-rinse or the ikan bilis may taste bland).